 Deanston Distillery was the filming location of Jared’s wine warehouse in Season 2 of the show.
 We see Claire entering the warehouse in Episode 1 of Season 2, where Claire goes to inspect some men suffering from smallpox.

 The location used for this shooting was the Deanston Distillery maturation warehouse, where the magic happens to turn the spirit in the barrels into Scotch whisky.
 Whisky casks and wine barrels are actually the same, and whisky is often matured in old wine barrels for the flavour.
-The only inauthentic point in the scene is that the liquid in the barrels in the background is most certainly not wine!
+The only inauthentic point in the scene is that the liquid in the barrels in the background is definitely not wine!

 You can visit Deanston distillery, and you can see tour times and price on their website here.
 It’s close to Doune Castle, the filming location for Castle Leoch, so it would make sense to visit the two together.